UKCloud/documentation/articles/vmware/vmw-how-create-nat-rules.md

 Network Address Translation (NAT) allows the source or destination IP address to be changed to enable traffic to transition through a router or gateway.

-You can use two types of NAT within your edge gateway:
+You can use three types of NAT within your edge gateway:

-- Destination NAT (DNAT) - changes the destination IP of the packet
+- [Destination NAT (DNAT)](#creating-a-dnat-rule) - changes the destination IP of the packet

-- Source NAT (SNAT) - changes the source IP of the packet
+- [Source NAT (SNAT)](#creating-an-snat-rule) - changes the source IP of the packet

+- [NAT64](#creating-a-nat64-rule) - allows access from IPv6 networks to IPv4 networks

 For a virtual machine (VM) to access an external network resource from its virtual data centre (VDC), the IP address of its network needs to NAT to one of the following: